Free State of Prussia: State Assembly and coalition government

-On 20 March the Assembly passed a law for the provisional ordering of the state's powers.
+On 20 March, the Assembly passed a law for the provisional ordering of the state's powers.
 It transferred all previous rights of the Prussian king, including his role as the highest authority of the Protestant church, to the Ministry of State, with the exception of his right to adjourn or close the State Assembly.
-The Ministry of State was appointed by the President of the State Assembly, had a collegial structure, and depended on the confidence of a majority in Parliament.
-In order to provide legal certainty, all previous laws that did not contradict the provisions of the provisional order remained in force.
+The Ministry of State was appointed by the president of the State Assembly, had a collegial structure and depended on the confidence of a majority in parliament.
+In order to provide legal certainty, all previous laws that did not contradict the provisional order remained in force.

 The most important task of the Assembly was to draft a constitution.
-The constitutional committee included eleven members from the MSPD, six from the Centre, four each from the DDP and the right-wing nationalist German National People's Party (DNVP), and one each from the USPD and the liberal German People's Party (DVP).
+The constitutional committee included eleven members from the MSPD, six from the Centre, four each from the DDP and the right-wing nationalist German National People's Party (DNVP), and one each from the USPD and the German People's Party (DVP).
 (See the Constitution section below for additional details.)

-On 25 March 1919 the provisional revolutionary Hirsch government resigned.
-It was replaced, as in the Reich, by a coalition of MSPD, Centre and DDP, the so-called Weimar Coalition, which together held 298 of 401 seats.
-Paul Hirsch became Minister President.
+On 25 March 1919, the Hirsch government resigned.
+As at the federal level, it was replaced by a coalition of the MSPD, Centre and DDP, the so-called Weimar Coalition, which together held 298 of 401 seats.
+Hirsch became Minister President.
 His cabinet included four members from the MSPD, two from the Centre, and two from the DDP.
 Most of the ministries had existed under the monarchy, although the Ministry of Public Welfare was new.
 Along with the Ministry of the Interior, it developed into one of the largest ministries because of the range of its tasks.